seagrady2/metest/README.txt

+Metest is a lightweight framework for data-oriented testing under MIT licensing

 Remember:
  with no goals, we achieve nothing. with a finite set of goals, we achieve a finite set of goals.